Greg Mortenson: Personal life

-Mortenson lives in Bozeman, Montana, with his wife, Tara Bishop, a clinical psychologist, and their two children, Amira and Khyber.
+Mortenson lives in Bozeman, Montana, with his wife, Tara Bishop (the daughter of Barry Bishop), a clinical psychologist, and their two children, Amira and Khyber.
 In 2011, Mortenson was diagnosed with hypoxia and had surgery for an aneurysm and an atrial septal defect, an event which exactly coincided with the airing of the 60 Minutes expose and the release of Krakauer's accompanying book.